Planning

 Persons who may be affected by a development have the right to object but only on grounds of planning regulations, although they may raise issues covered by building, water, highway or other regulations so that the relevant departments or authorities can be made aware.
 Objections to planning applications need to be made in writing to the relevant planning officer by the advertised deadline.

 Members of the public can view planning applications at the offices of Cherwell District Council in Bodicote, Banbury.
-Planning applications can also be viewed online at the District Council's planning portal which can be reached by using this CDC Planning link
+Planning applications can also be viewed online at the District Council's planning portal.

 Role of the Parish Council in Planning Applications